-As part of a life course approach and to continue to benefit from engagement in regular physical activity, it is recommended that pregnant and postnatal individuals aim to accumulate 150 minutes of moderate intensity physical activity throughout the week and engage in strength training activities twice per week.1
+As part of a life course approach, and to continue to benefit from engagement in regular physical activity, it is recommended that pregnant and postnatal women aim to accumulate 150 minutes of moderate intensity physical activity throughout the week and engage in strength training activities twice per week.1

-This is, however, a unique population group where certain considerations must be kept in mind to support discussions and modifications throughout pregnancy and beyond.
+As a unique population group certain considerations must be kept in mind to support discussions and modifications throughout pregnancy and beyond.

 The module raises awareness of the current national physical activity guidelines for pregnant and postnatal women and takes around 30 – 60 minutes to work through.
 At the end, you'll also be rewarded with a certificate of completion.